top of page

 So this verse could really go at the end of chapter 3 as it continues the same line of thought from that chapter.
 Remember that the chapters and verse designations came much later, the chapters were put in place in 1227, and the verses for the whole Bible were added in 1555.
 Sometimes it’s helpful to read books of the Bible—especially shorter ones like Colossians—without those divisions to absorb it without the artificial, yet helpful, breaks in the letter or epistle.

 So this is saying, for our modern condition that employees should be paid fairly and treated fairly.
-Also, for example, employers forcing employees to take a toxic injection that has killed tens of thousands of people (at a minimum) would be a clear violation of this verse.
+Also, for example, employers forcing employees to take a toxic injection that has killed hundreds of thousands of people (at a minimum) would be a clear violation of this verse.
 They should not forget that God notices everything.

 2 Continue in prayer, and watch in the same with thanksgiving;